syedaliasar14/monster-jobs/README.md

 # Monster Jobs: A Monster Employee Recruitment Portal

 Monster Jobs is a web application that allows users to register monsters and hire them for various jobs.
-This project was created as part of the [Learn with Jason Web Development Challenge](https://www.learnwithjason.dev/blog/web-dev-challenge-hackathon-monsters).
+This project was created as part of the [Learn with Jason Web Dev Challenge](https://www.learnwithjason.dev/blog/web-dev-challenge-hackathon-monsters).

 ## Getting Started